Department of Computer Science

 Research topics (overview):

-- Query optimization: recursive queries, cubes, skylines, pivoting.
+- Query processing: recursive queries, joins on graphs, cubes, skylines, pivoting.

-- Semi-structured data: text, web pages, documents, ontologies.
+- Big data: large text files, web pages, documents, ontologies, semantic web.

 - B.Sc. in Applied Mathematics, UNAM University, Mexico, 1992.